 In the lead-up to the impending supernova of the Romulan sun, Kudred was amongst those drafted to assist in the logistic and tactical planning of the shortlived relief effort organised by Admiral Jean-Luc Picard, but the synthetic assault on Mars in 2385 halted this, and he was instead directed back to his usual assignment aboard SB514.
 By 2387, Kudred was promoted to lieutenant commander and was the station’s second officer.
 When the Romulan supernova finally occurred, as had been expected and planned for, he was among the officers deployed to maintain counter-intelligence operations near the Romulan/Klingon border, to best combat any opportunistic elements.

-When the opportunity arose to return to the JAG office in the Bajor sector, Kudred returned to support the office and local Starfleet detachment.
-By the start of 2390, he was promoted to full commander and was assigned to the civilian starbase, Lacuna Station, in the Iadora System as Starfleet’s liaison officer, reporting directly to sector command.
+In 2390, his career took a peculiar turn as he was personally chosen to be seconded to the civilian starbase, Lacuna Station, in the Iadora System as Starfleet’s liaison officer, reporting directly to sector command but taking him away from his favoured role and vessel, where he had developed fond friendships.
 His reception to the former Cardassian base along the old DMZ with frosty at best, but he soon ingratiated himself within the peculiar assortment of figures that manned the station.
 Kudred became integral to the joint local-Starfleet response to the mysterious and sudden threat by an ancient precursor race that rose to prominence through the underhanded dealings of a local corporation.

 However, following the crisis, the station was mothballed and Kudred was offered a promotion and command of Deep Space 10, on the Cardassian/Romulan borders.
 Whilst the offer was briefly tempting, the commander’s experiences on Lacuna, the fascination with archaeology that had been reinvigorated by the extraordinary experiences of the Iadora system, and his brief stint with death that led to a yearning for home and hearth, he requested an extended leave of absence, which was granted.